SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 A property must offer one of two ways to get it.
 The first is accessing water under the property by drilling a well.

 The other alternative is passive rain collection.
-It’s important to make sure that land grade permits water to flow away from any structures and livestock and to check local restrictions on water rights before implementation.
+It’s important to make sure that land grade permits water to flow away from any structures or livestock and to check local restrictions on water rights before implementation.

 Waste Disposal